Surviving on £20 a Week in London

 Something in my soul rebels against this idea, mostly because I’ve never done it before.
 At home, my mum used to decide what we were eating for dinner in the morning because our house was always stocked with food and we had a large freezer.
 I don’t have a freezer – or I do, but it’s tiny and only fits a small amount – so everything I eat is either fresh or canned.

 This being said I’ve been looking for simple 3-5 ingredients recipes which I can make meals in 20-45 minutes, as I don’t want to cook for ages after work.
-Plus I want to cook things I can take into work the following day.
+Plus I want to cook things I can take to work the following day.

 Here are some of my go-to recipes: